 - Political activism

 Our guerilla projection PR stunts are the perfect way to stop people in their tracks.
-Utilising state-of-the-art 3D projection mapping technology, we can project your product, service or message onto almost any structure, landscape or public attraction.
+Utilising state-of-the-art 3D projection mapping technology and highly mobile projection units, we can project your product, service or message onto almost any structure, landscape or public attraction.
 We can then photograph the work, enabling you to use the images in a press release and gain maximum exposure on social media.
 Our large-scale guerrilla projections have featured in the local and national press, social media and on national television.
 So if you’re struggling to build brand awareness through conventional channels or you’re looking to generate a real buzz around the launch of your product, get in touch.